 A university degree is an important investment in your future.
-From Canada’s most comprehensive O-Week to ongoing individual assistance, Western is here to support you every step of the way throughout your academic career.
-The following centres and services are available to help you determine your next steps to reaching your goals.
+From Canada’s most comprehensive Orientation Week to ongoing individual assistance, Western is here to support you every step of the way throughout your academic career.
+When you graduate from Western you will be prepared to conquer the next phase of your life, whether that is employment, graduate school or something completely different.
+The following centres and services are available to help you determine your next steps toward reaching your goals.

-The Student Success Centre: Careers, Leadership & Experience offers programs and services designed to help you discover the best that you can be.
-The Success Centre offers leadership development and career exploration, skill development, mentoring, community engagement opportunities and social networks – just to name a few.
-The Success Centre will help you find your place to be actively engaged in learning inside and outside the classroom.
+The Student Success Centre: Careers, Leadership & Experience offers programs and services designed to help you discover the best that you can be, including leadership development and career exploration opportunities, skills development, mentoring, community engagement opportunities and social networks – just to name a few.
+The Student Success Centre will help you become actively engaged in learning inside and outside the classroom.
 Learn more.

-The Student Development Centre (SDC) is home to a variety of services specially designed to meet the needs of undergraduate and graduate students.
-Staff members are highly trained and experienced professionals who know what campus life is all about.
+Student Development Centre (SDC) is home to a variety of services, provided by highly trained and experienced staff members, that are specially designed to meet the needs of students.
 Programs include Psychological Services, Services for Students with Disabilities, the Writing Support Centre, Learning Skills Services and Volunteers in Progress.
 Learn more.

-The Wellness Education Centre (WEC) offers a safe, comfortable environment for all Western students to ask questions and learn about the many health and wellness resources available on and off campus.
-The WEC is staffed by the Wellness Coordinator, Wellness Peer Educators, the Sexual Violence Prevention Education Coordinator and the Registered Dietitian, all located in lower level UCC (room 76).
+Wellness Education Centre (WEC) offers a safe, comfortable environment for all Western students to ask questions and learn about the many health and wellness resources available on and off campus.
+The WEC is staffed by a Wellness Coordinator, Wellness Peer Educators, a Sexual Violence Prevention Education Coordinator and a Registered Dietitian, all located in lower level UCC (room 76).
 Learn more.